KarimElhedaby/SocketChatApp/README.md

 # Socket Chat App

  An Android app, with a single screen that will:
   Connect to a socket server .
   The user can send messages to this server and listen to incoming messages as well .

-## Overview

 ## Table of Contents